nerveband/whatsapp_voice_transcription/README.md

-# Whatsapp Voice Note Transcription
+# WhatsApp Voice Note Transcription

 This Node.js application aids in transcribing voice notes sent via WhatsApp.
 The app can transcribe voice notes to text using OpenAI's Whisper API, and if necessary, translate the text to the language of the user's choice.
 The transcription is then sent to the user's WhatsApp account.